clearwater/octopress/source/_posts/2012-11-11-font-support-for-ssd1306.markdown

 In the process of testing these fonts, I realized I would like to be able to scroll horizontally, and the SSD1306 doesn't have hardware support for that.
-Vertical scrolling is accomplished using the ```SET_START_LINE``` command, but the horizontal scrolling commands do not support scrolling through an image that is wider than the display, so we need to do it in software.
+Vertical scrolling is accomplished using the ```SET_START_LINE``` command, but the horizontal scrolling commands do not support scrolling through an image that is wider than the display.
+We need to do it in software.

 It turns out that blitting memory from the Pi to the SSD1306 over SPI is pretty fast; fast enough to get a reasonable horizontal scroll effect by blitting complete frames from the Pi's memory to the SSD1306.
 There's just one thing - the default memory mode of the SSD1306 is [row-major](http://en.wikipedia.org/wiki/Row-major_order), and for horizontal scrolling we really want to send a __vertical slice__ of the memory buffer over SPI.
-To avoid buffer manipulatio I switched the Pi-side memory buffer to use [column-major order](http://en.wikipedia.org/wiki/Column-major_order#Column-major_order), and use ```MEMORY_MODE_VERT``` on the SSD1306 when blitting.
+To avoid buffer manipulation I switched the Pi-side memory buffer to use [column-major order](http://en.wikipedia.org/wiki/Column-major_order#Column-major_order), and use ```MEMORY_MODE_VERT``` on the SSD1306 when blitting.